taskcluster/scrum/sprints/20201102-object-service/sprint-retrospective.md

     * Sprints should only involve as many people as required.
 People who aren’t involved can be handling interrupts, high-priority fixes, or planning future sprints.
     * This would result in more targeted sprints.
 We should avoid adding "filler" epics to sprints just to involve everyone.
   * This would also make working around PTO easier.
   * Caveat: we need to make sure people rotate through sprint involvement to make sure no one is stuck handling interrupts all the time.
-Avoid "interruptduty."
+Avoid "interrupt duty."
 * Should we have longer slush weeks?
   * Yes and no
   * Having more time for investigations would be good, but if sprints are more targeted and don't necessarily involve the whole team, those team members not involved in the sprint will have more opportunity to do this.
 We recognize that the time for digressions and explorations based on discovery is important.
   * “Slush week” needs a better name
     * Proposals:
       * Individual exploration time
+      * Jogs
+      * Cooldown
+      * Warm-up
       * foopyfoopy
-      * persona
+      * Persona
   * Accountability is still important during slush weeks or while not actively participating in a sprint.
     * The question becomes "What will I _choose_ to work on?"
 Impact matters.
 * Don’t schedule sprints over big breaks